pheldox/trestle-hack/README.md

-# Yolov3 Object Detection with Flask and Tensorflow 2.0 (APIs and Detections)
+# Yolov3 Object Detection with  Tensorflow 2.0 (APIs and Detections)
 Yolov3 is an algorithm that uses deep convolutional neural networks to perform object detection.
-This repository implements Yolov3 using TensorFlow 2.0 and creates two easy-to-use APIs that you can integrate into web or mobile applications. <br>
+This repository implements Yolov3 using TensorFlow 2.0  <br>

 ![example](https://github.com/theAIGuysCode/Object-Detection-API/blob/master/detections/detection.jpg)